ajitrajasekharan/cls_sentence_representations/README.md

 *phase1.sh test.txt output.txt*

-This will output the neighbors for each sentence in test.txt
+This will output the neighbors for each sentence in test.txt  *(see Note below on modification to HunggingFace pytorch code for  [CLS] vector harvesting)*
 Example below